 His comments sparked an outcry over the Castro regime's human rights abuses and lack of democratic accountability.

-Following the former president's death at the age of 90 on Friday, it was announced that his remains would rest in Havana's Jose Marti Memorial until Tuesday, when a mass gathering will take place in the Plaza de la Revolucion.
+Following the at the age of 90 on Friday, it was announced that his remains would rest in Havana's Jose Marti Memorial until Tuesday, when a mass gathering will take place in the Plaza de la Revolucion.

 The casket containing his ashes will then be transported around the country on a four-day, 900-kilometre journey from Havana to Santiago de Cuba, retracing in reverse the route of his rebel army advancing on the capital in 1959.